Synqlz/Block-Generators/README.md

 This is a plugin that will allow players to place a Block Generator that will spawn a block of your choice above it.

-What is a Generator?
+What is a Block Generator?
-A Generator is a block that spawns other optional blocks above it.
+A Block Generator is a block that spawns other optional blocks above it.

 ### Configuration
 |Option|Description|